IntelLabs/control-flag/README.md

 $ make -j
 $ make test
 ```
-All tests in `make test` should pass, but currently tests for Verilog are failing because of a version mismatch issue.
+All tests in `make test` should pass.
-Verilog support is WIP.

 ## Using ControlFlag

 ### Quick start

-#### Using patterns obtained from 6000 GitHub repos to scan repository of your choice
+#### Using patterns obtained from several GitHub repos to scan repository of your choice

 Download the training data for the language of interest depending on the memory constraints of your device.
 Note, however, that using smaller datasets may lead to reduced accuracy in the results ControlFlag produces and possibly an increase in the number of false positives it generates.